ISAITB/docs-tdl/source/constructs/index.rst

 .. code-block:: xml

     <!--
         The loop will execute 2 times (start must be less than end).
-The current iteration counter will be 5 and then 6.
+The currentIndex variable will be 5 in the first iteration and then 6.
 Note that referring to this is done as a variable reference (if not specified the variable would be named "i" and referred to as "$i").
     -->
     <foreach desc="Do iteration" counter="currentIndex" start="5" end="7">